The PlantPure Communities Oasis Jumpstart Program

-The Oasis Program offers participants the opportunity to learn about the benefits of a plant-based diet, while enabling them to experience firsthand the powerful health impacts.
+The Oasis Program offers participants the opportunity to learn about the benefits of a whole food, plant-based diet while enabling them to experience firsthand the powerful health impacts.
 The Oasis Pilots are modeled on the Jumpstarts conducted in Mebane, North Carolina that were documented in the 2015 PlantPure Nation film.
 The Jumpstart program has been fully validated — the majority of participants in the Mebane Jumpstart who were on prescription drugs were able to reduce or discontinue those medications after just 10 days, and many people with diabetes, high lipids, arthritis and other chronic conditions found relief by the end of the program.
-PPC is working with faith-based groups, food banks, businesses, government entities, health systems, and local nonprofits to carry out neighborhood-wide Jumpstarts that are affordable and can be cross-subsidized.
+PPC is working with faith-based groups, food banks, businesses, government entities, health systems, Pods and local nonprofits to carry out neighborhood-wide Jumpstarts that are affordable and can be cross-subsidized.
 PPC is also working to establish a system that allows people to use SNAP benefits (aka food stamps) to pay for the food.

 Background on PPC: PlantPure Communities was founded in early 2016 by Nelson Campbell, the son of T. Colin Campbell, PhD.
 (Dr. Campbell is the author of The China Study, the book that former President Bill Clinton cited in his recovery from debilitating heart disease in 2010).
-PPC’s formation as a 501c3 nonprofit is partly an outgrowth of the 2015 PlantPure Nation film, produced by Nelson Campbell.
+PPC’s formation as a 501c3 nonprofit is partly an outgrowth of the 2015 PlantPure Nation film, directed by Nelson Campbell.